Ride Your Waves of Cravings Like a Pro

 A

 Since you have no control over the craving coming, ACKNOWLEDGE and ACCEPT it as it is.
 Find your way of doing it.
 For example, you can say, "here we go, or here it comes," or nod your head.
-Don't ignore or try to control it, don't resist or avoid it, or try to do something about it.
+Don't ignore or try to control it; don't resist or avoid it; don't try to do something about it.

 I